Docs

 Backups

 Backups are highly recommended for any production environment.
 Currently, there is no built-in script we provide to do this automatically.
-To be able to backup your Appwrite server data, stats, and files, you will need to do the following.
+You must do the following to back up your Appwrite server data, stats, and files.

-1. Create a script to backups and restore your MariaDB Appwrite schema.
-Note that trying to backup MariaDB using a docker volume backup can result in a corrupted copy of your data.
-It is recommended to use MariaDB or MySQL built-in tools for this.
+1. Create a script to back up and restore the databases holding your Appwrite schemas.
+Note that trying to back up the database containers using a docker volume backup can result in a corrupted copy of your data.
+We recommend using the databases' built-in tools for this.

-3. Create a script to backup Appwrite storage volume.
+2. Create a script to back up Appwrite storage volume.
 There are many online resources explaining different ways to backup a docker volume.
 When running on multiple servers, it is very recommended to use an attachable storage point.
 Some cloud providers offer integrated backups to such attachable mount like GCP, AWS, DigitalOcean, and the list continues.

 By default, your Appwrite installation comes with error reporting turned off.
-You can turn it on in dev mode to try and debug issues or report problems.
+You can enable dev mode to get access to more verbose error logs and stack traces.

 In production, it is highly recommended to turn error reporting off.
 To do so, make sure the Appwrite container environment variable _APP_ENV is set to production and not development.